Cacti/documentation/Reports-Admin.md

 ## Report Editing

-When you click the Add button on the right side of the **Reports** page, or Click on the Report Name of an existing Report, you will be presented with the interface below.
+When you click the Add button on the right side of the **Reports** page, or Click the Report Name of an existing Report, you will be presented with the interface below.

 ![Reports Admin Edit](images/reports-edit-1.png)